Miguel Vargas Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.01 team ERA that ranks 11th across all MLB pitching staffs.
+- The Giants have a 3.95 team ERA that ranks 11th among all league pitching staffs.

-- Giants pitchers combine to surrender the 10th-fewest home runs in baseball (72 total, one per game).
+- The Giants allow the ninth-fewest home runs in baseball (72 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.